who we are

 In 2005 he was given an opportunity to start and run a new division as Sr. V.P. of Product Placement at BWR Public Relations in Beverly Hills, an Ogilvy PR Worldwide Company.
 For almost 4 years Matt worked on placing products in countless high profile films, tv shows, music videos, publications, websites and on A list celebrities.
 While at BWR, Matt also handled numerous high profile celebrity endorsements, sponsorships, brand launches and branded entertainment initiatives.
 Matt quickly forged a niche in fashion and was known as a go to source for emerging premium labels.

 In 2008, Matt decided to venture off on his own to start his own company, RPRT Communications.
 RPRT is a hybrid agency whose core competencies include film/tv production, talent/athlete management, event production (they currently produce Expose NY, a twice yearly fashion showcase during NY Fashion Week geared towards the media and stylists) and brand consulting.
-In a little over two years RPRT has amassed one of the best action sports athlete rosters and has a handful of film and TV projects in various states of production.
+RPRT has amassed one of the best action sports athlete rosters and has a handful of film and TV projects in various states of production.

 manager – snow division